Iaml3gend/iaml3gend/README.md

 I'm a Software Development Engineer.

 - 🔭 I’m Currently working as a Data Engineer at [Nisum](https://www.nisum.com/).
-- 🌱 I’ve worked in Frontend (Angular).
+- 🌱 I’ve worked in Frontend (Angular) and Backend (Springboot & Django).

 I love nature and the road trips that take me closer to it, always ready for another ⛰ 🌏